 Thyroid cancer facts

 The causes of thyroid cancer are unknown, with research only beginning to isolate some environmental factors.
 However, it is solidly established that people are more at risk if they were ever exposed to radiation.
-Unlucky people near the radioactive fallout from nuclear test sites in the U.S. have higher cancer rates, as do people who were treated in childhood with ‘external beam radiation therapy’ (for tonsillitis, acne and other ailments) or subjected to high-dose X-rays.
+Learn thyroid facts everyone should know.

 How to do a thyroid self-exam